 - The accident led to injuries, fatalities, or property damage

 The legal consequences of failing to report a hit and run incident depends entirely upon the level of property damage and whether a victim was injured or killed as a result of the accident.
 Depending on the circumstances of the incident, a passenger could face jail time, exorbitant fines, and a criminal record if convicted in a court of law.

 If you are facing hit-and-run charges, our experienced firm may be able to help.
 Our founding attorney, Dan Miller, has been recognized as a Top 100 Trial Lawyer in Criminal Defense by The National Trial Lawyers and is active in many professional associations in the Virginia area.
-Our firm has the experience and skills you need to fight for your rights and protect your future.
+Our criminal defense firm in Virginia Beach has the experience and skills you need to fight for your rights and protect your future.

 Contact The Law Offices of Daniel J. Miller to get started today.